sairion/ajaxo/README.md

 # Ajaxo - A Simple Ajax Wrapper (WIP)

 Ajaxo is a promise-based Ajax wrapper with simple configurations, built with modern JavaScript technology.
-More docs and examples will come.
+More docs and examples is coming.

 ```javascript
 // api.js